KatieRyb/ENGL396_Docs_StarsAlign/ReferenceDocumentation_Player.md

 ## *How do I install the game?*

-- Use steam to download the game.
+- Please reference the following guide [here](Installation.md) for more information.
 - The game can run on the following systems:
   - Windows 10 or later
   - macOS 10.10 or later